trottadavide/trottadavide.github.io/content/preprint/Preprint_3/index.md

 ---
-title: "A Presheaf Semanticsfor Quantified Temporal Logics "
+title: "A characterization of regular and exact completions of pure existential completions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Fabio Gadducci
+- Maria Emilia Maietti
 - admin

-date: "2021"
+date: "2023"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-11-06"
+publishDate: "2023-06-23"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;